Pioreactor/docs.pioreactor/user-guide/01-getting-started/01b-hardware-set-up/02-rpi-hat-assembly.md

 1. Orientation: the base will have a flat edge and an edge with an indent.
 The GPIO pins sit along the <Highlight color={colors.blue}>indent,</Highlight> seen on the left in the images.
 2. Insert the 10 mm screws into the <Highlight color={colors.red}>holes.</Highlight>
-3. Screw the <Highlight color={colors.magenta}>hexnuts</Highlight> on the screws along the flat edge of the bottom faceplate.
+3. Hand screw the <Highlight color={colors.magenta}>hexnuts</Highlight> on the screws along the flat edge of the bottom faceplate.
 Hexnuts are only needed on one side because of the size of the Raspberry Pi Zero.
 4. Place the Raspberry Pi along the indented edge of the faceplate, with the <Highlight color={colors.green}>GPIO pins</Highlight> on the left.
-5. Screw on the <Highlight color={colors.blue}>hex standoffs-with-screw</Highlight> in each corner.
+5. Hand screw on the <Highlight color={colors.blue}>hex standoffs-with-screw</Highlight> in each corner.

 </AssemblyInstructionBlock>